Askartos/fossiAES/README.md

 ![aes diagram](https://user-images.githubusercontent.com/51058246/172271861-db12ddd8-03e9-4202-89fd-bdb0ac956a37.png)

 The functionality was validated against software implementation Tiny-AES library (https://github.com/kokke/tiny-AES-c), running on the caravel core (VexRiscv).
 The simulation results not only show that the block works, but also show a 100000X improvement in terms of encryption rate.
+(102.4 Mbps  vs 1.023 Kbps)

 # Registers Map:
         Address   regiser